-Elective opportunities include: orthopedics at LAC/USC or Harbor, CVICU at CHOC, toxicology at UCLA, Burn center at LAC/USC, radiology, additional ultrasound, advanced EMS and disaster, child and adolescent psychiatry, public health, medical Spanish, FOAM, as well as individually arranged electives
+Elective opportunities include: orthopedics, CVICU at CHOC, outpatient cardiology at UCLA, toxicology at UCLA, Burn center at LAC/USC, radiology, additional ultrasound, advanced EMS and disaster, child and adolescent psychiatry, pediatric dermatology at CHLA, public health, medical Spanish, FOAM, as well as individually arranged electives

 Eligibility and Selection

-Selection will be based on the dossier of the applicant, clinical, leadership, teaching, and supervisory skills, ability, aptitude and academic credentials, and our program’s fit with the applicant’s needs and desires for training.
-Personal qualities and communication skills will also be considered.
+Selection will be based on the dossier of the applicant; clinical, leadership, teaching, and supervisory skills; ability, aptitude and academic credentials; and, our program’s fit with the applicant’s needs and desires for training.
+Professionalism and communication skills will also be considered.
 Our program greatly benefits from having both pediatrics and EM residency-trained faculty and fellows.

 Director, Pediatric Emergency Medicine Fellowship